 Although former job titles may hold personal or professional significance, their use after employment termination carries notable legal risks.
 Employers often regard unauthorized use of former titles as a misrepresentation, potentially leading to claims of false endorsement or implied ongoing affiliation.

 Such misuse can undermine an organization’s employment branding by creating confusion about current roles and responsibilities.
-Additionally, individuals risk damaging their professional identity if their post-exit communications suggest authority or association no longer held.
+Individuals risk damaging their professional identity if their post-exit communications suggest authority or association no longer held.

 Legal concerns include breach of contract, particularly if separation agreements explicitly restrict title usage, and potential liability for defamation or unfair competition.
-Consequently, it is prudent for former employees to carefully review exit agreements and employer policies to ensure compliance.
+It is prudent for former employees to carefully review exit agreements and employer policies to ensure compliance.

 Clear guidelines on title usage help protect both parties’ interests by preserving the integrity of employment branding while maintaining the accuracy of professional identity in public and professional communications.